howerj/embed/readme.md

 # To Do

-* Remove unneeded peripherals that are simulated
+* Remove the SRAM peripheral and make the first 65536 words non-volatile
 * Change size of a CPU word from a 16-bit value to a "uintptr\_t" type
 * Make a cross compiler with the Forth